-- 33. At the Annual General Meeting, delegates will elect, by ballot, the following officers:

-- a.
-President (Will be the Saskatchewan Director of the Canadian Lacrosse Association)

-- b.
-Vice President of Finance

-- c.
-Vice President Operations (Chairperson of the Operations Committee)

-- d.
-Vice President Marketing

-- e.
-Vice President Planning/Development (Chairperson of the Planning/Development Committee)

-- f.
-Vice President Indigenous Development

-- 34. The following Chairpersons, at the Annual General Meeting sector meetings, shall be elected by delegates of the Member Associations, clubs, leagues, and teams participating in their respective sector:

-- a.
-Chairperson Men's Field Lacrosse

-- b.
-Chairperson Women's Lacrosse

-- c.
-Chairperson Box Lacrosse

-- d.
-Chairperson Inter-Crosse

-- e.
-Chairperson Coaching

-- f.
-Referee in Chief

-- 35. If no delegates are present at the specific sector meetings, then the chairperson can be elected at the General Meeting.

-- 36. No person may be elected to the Board if they are not in attendance at the Annual General Meeting unless correspondence is presented on behalf of the individual.
+- 37. At the Annual General Meeting, delegates will elect, by ballot, the following officers: - a.
+President (Will be the Saskatchewan Director of the Canadian Lacrosse Association) - b.
+Vice President of Finance - c.
+Vice President Operations (Chairperson of the Operations Committee) - d.
+Vice President Marketing - e.
+Vice President Planning/Development (Chairperson of the Planning/Development Committee) - f.
+Vice President Indigenous Development - 38.
+The following Chairpersons, at the Annual Sector Meetings, shall be elected by delegates of the Member Associations, clubs, leagues, and teams participating in their respective sector: - a.
+Chairperson Men's Field Lacrosse - b.
+Chairperson Women's Lacrosse - c.
+Chairperson Box Lacrosse - d.
+Chairperson Inter-Crosse - e.
+Chairperson Coaching - f.
+Referee in Chief - 39.
+If no delegates are present at the specific sector meetings, then the chairperson can be elected at the General Meeting. - 40.
+No person may be elected to the Board if they are not in attendance at the Annual General Meeting unless correspondence is presented on behalf of the individual. - 41.
+Any time there is more than one individual running for a Board/Executive position, a secret ballot will be done for the vote whether in person or virtual. - 42.
+All nominations for Board/Executive Positions need to be submitted to the SLA office 7 days prior to their appropriate election which is as follows a.
+Sector Chairs (Box, Field, Coaching, Officiating, Women's) - 7 days prior to the Sector Meetings b.
+Executive Positions (President, VP of Operations, VP Planning/Development, VP Indigenous Development, VP Finance, VP Marketing - 7 days prior to the AGM of their appropriate election year.